Skip to main content

 • Asthma flare-ups

-• Respiratory problems
+• Respiratory issues

-Mold often appears in:
+Mold is prevalent in:

-• Bathroom ceilings and tiles
+• Bathroom intervals and tiled ceilings

-• Behind furniture on exterior walls
+• Furniture-covered exterior walls

 • Basements and crawlspaces

-Step-by-Step: How to Safely Remove Mold
+Step-by-Step: Safely Removing Mold

-Step 1: Wear Protective Gear
+Step 1: Put on Protective Equipment

 • Safety goggles